-Development of a radiopaque resorbable inferior vena cava filter infused with nanoparticles
+Development of radiopaque bioresorbable inferior vena cava filters

-Our laboratory is working on the synthesis and incorporation of nanoparticles in resorbable IVC filters to confer radiopacity; thus, providing a safe, non-invasive, real-time monitoring modality that would mitigate the complications associated with conventional IVC filters.
+Our laboratory is working on synthesizing and incorporating nanoparticles in resorbable IVC filters to confer radiopacity, thus, providing a safe, non-invasive, real-time monitoring modality that would mitigate the complications associated with conventional IVC filters.

 Development of nanoparticle-enhanced absorbable cell or drug-eluting polymeric vascular wraps and grafts

 Absorbable vascular medical devices that can be deployed and monitored by conventional imaging modalities can revolutionize the prevention or treatment of cardiovascular diseases caused by neointimal hyperplasia.